Raed Salah: 2003 conviction for Hamas fundraising

 In 2003, Salah and 14 other officials of the Northern Branch were arrested on charges of transferring money to Hamas.
 After eighteen months of imprisonment Salah entered a plea bargain.
 He admitted to charges of maintaining contact with a foreign agent and rendering service on behalf of illegal organizations.
 In exchange he only had to spend six more months in prison but would be banned from leaving Israel.
-Salah had previously described the charges against him as "fabricated."
-His lawyer, commenting on the plea bargain that Salah had agreed to said "Salah understood that Israel is not the place to seek justice for non-Jews."
+Salah had previously described the charges against him as "fabricated".
+His lawyer—commenting on the plea bargain that Salah had agreed to—said: "Salah understood that Israel is not the place to seek justice for non-Jews".

 2007 spitting incident

-In 2010, Salah was arrested for having spat in the face of an Israeli policeman while shouting at him "You are racist murderers.
+In 2010, Salah was arrested for having spat in the face of an Israeli policeman while shouting at him: "You are racist murderers.
 You have no dignity" during a protest in 2007 in the Old City of Jerusalem.
 He denied those charges.
 The court initially sentenced him to nine months in prison but reduced the sentence to five months.

 In a related case, the court acquitted Salah of charges of rioting and "involvement in an illegal gathering" in connection with the protest.
-A judge ruled that the charges, brought by police, were "inconsistent with witness testimony and video evidence produced by the defence".
+A judge ruled that the charges—brought by police—were "inconsistent with witness testimony and video evidence produced by the defence".

-When Salah was released from prison in December 2010, every Palestinian leader in Israel visited and paid their respects to him.
+When Salah was released from prison in December 2010, many Palestinian leaders in Israel visited and paid their respects to him.
 Over 30,000 of his supporters gathered to express their commitment to protecting al-Aqsa.